To each and every American citizen,

 Edward O. Wilson

 Finally, we must consider what technology to incorporate into our government, as the modern technology influences society enormously.
 At a basic level, there are four facets to techno-governance: website, app, data, and AI.
 As stated, what these become and how they are structured depends on the knowledge, creativity, and wisdom of individuals with far more experience in human-technology interfaces, as well as the will of the American People.
-That being said, we can lay down some initial thoughts to focus our debates.
+That being said, we can lay down some initial ground rules to focus our debates.

 As before, we must look at other nations around the world and evaluate the applications and websites they have developed, using them as inspiration for our own.
 One particular example worth analyzing is Estonia.
 They have developed a centralized, sophisticated digital government website, whereby citizens can access hundreds of services from a single portal.
 Denmark, Singapore, and others should also be evaluated as case studies.
 In the age of data, information, and connectivity, we must utilize and structure our nation’s digital resources in a way that maximizes the benefits they can provide.
 We know that our government and our corporations are gathering enormous amounts of data on all Americans, and they are doing so with virtually no oversight.
 We must move this conversation on data, privacy, and digital rights to the forefront of the nation’s attention, working together to create policy that benefits the American People, creating checks and guardrails against the enormous power of these institutions.

 We must also consider fusion research as a critical goal.
 A race for sustainable fusion is unlikely to yield very many immediate benefits, but in the long run it yields unimaginably positive benefits.
 If our energy industry is to be managed by the government, (and there is a strong incentive for that to be the case since our existing energy industry has literally destroyed the habitability of our planet in order to increase shareholder dividends for a few decades) then it would seem prudent to spend considerable resources pursuing this objective, ideally as part of an international coalition of nations.
 After all, the sooner we can provide clean energy to developing nations, the fewer carbon emissions they will emit, the slower the Earth will overheat, and the more time we will have to mitigate the worst of the climate apocalypse.
-And while apocalypse might seem a gross exaggeration, the reality is that our civilization is built on top of our agriculture system, which relies on stable weather patterns.
-We know for a fact that those weather patterns are changing already, and that change poses a threat to our agriculture system, which poses a threat to our civilization and very lives.
+(And while apocalypse might seem a gross exaggeration, the reality is that our civilization is built on top of our agriculture system, which relies on stable weather patterns.
+We know for a fact that those weather patterns are changing already, and that change poses a threat to our agriculture system, which poses a threat to our civilization and very lives.)

 “People almost invariably arrive at their beliefs not on the basis of proof but on the basis of what they find attractive.”